Warthog710/CSC165-Gravity-Guys/README.md

 - [ ] Have game server print out public IP

 #### **Basic Scripting Implementation Info:**
 * All scripting operations are managed by the  *ScriptManager* class.
 This class can be passed a script file name (Ex: "test.js") and it will load the file into its local script engine (do this in setup scene).
-The variables in this file can be called using the *getValue(fileName, variableName)* method.
-When called, the script manager automatically checks for an updated value before returning.
+The variables in this file can be called using the *getValue(variableName)* method.
+When called, the script manager returns an object that will need to be cast to what you are expecting.
+To check for updates, call *checkUpdates(fileName)*.
+It returns true if the file was updated (after performing the update) or false if no update was detected.
 * **Note:** the ScriptManager assumes all scripts are located in the *scripts* folder!
 * **Note 2:** Deprecation warnings for *Nashorn* have been hidden.
 Ideally GraalVM would be used but this would require packing its source with our game...
 Not Ideal.
 * **IMPORTANT:** Moving forward please try to incorporate game constants into script files.
 You are free and welcome to make new script files!